Hyperbolicity in presence of a large local system: A non-Archimedean detour

-\begin{thm} Let $k$ be a non-Archimedean local field\footnote{A local field is assumed to be locally compact by definition.
-Therefore, a non-Archimedean local field is either a finite extension of $\bQ_p$ for some prime $p$ or a field of formal Laurent series $\mathbb{F}_q((T))$ over a finite field.} and $\rG$ be a reductive algebraic group over $k$.
-Let $X$ be a connected normal compact K\"ahler analytic space and $\rho : \pi_1(X) \rightarrow \rG(k)$ a representation with Zariski-dense image.
-Then there exists a surjective holomorphic map with connected fibres $\sigma_X^{\rho} : X \rightarrow S_X^{\rho}$ onto a connected normal compact K\"ahler analytic space such that the following property holds: for any connected normal compact complex analytic space $Z$ and any holomorphic map $f: Z \rightarrow X$, the composition $\sigma_X^{\rho} \circ f: Z \rightarrow S_X^{\rho}$ is constant if, and only if, the representation $f^\ast \rho$ has bounded image. \end{thm}
+\begin{thm} Let $k$ be a non-Archimedean local field.
+Let $\rG$ be a reductive algebraic group over $k$.
+Let $X$ be a connected normal projective complex algebraic variety and $\rho \colon \pi_1(X) \rightarrow \rG(k)$ a representation with Zariski-dense image.
+Then there exists a connected normal projective complex algebraic variety $S$ and a surjective algebraic map with connected fibres $\sigma \colon X \rightarrow S$ such that the following property holds: for any connected normal projective complex algebraic variety $Z$ and any algebraic map $f \colon Z \rightarrow X$, the composite map $\sigma \circ f \colon Z \rightarrow S$ is constant if and only if the representation $f^\ast \rho$ has bounded image. \end{thm}

-Observe that a fibration $\sigma_X^{\rho} : X \rightarrow S_X^{\rho}$ with this property is unique, up to unique isomorphism.
+Observe that a fibration $\sigma \colon X \rightarrow S$ with this property is unique, up to unique isomorphism.
 It is called the Katzarkov-Zuo reduction of $(X,\rho)$.
 Its existence is proved in \cite{Eyssidieux-reductive} for a smooth $X$.
-However, one can argue as in Proposition \ref{Shafarevitch: from smooth to normal} to prove its existence more generally when $X$ is normal. \\
+However, one can argue as in Proposition \ref{Shafarevich: from smooth to normal} to prove its existence more generally when $X$ is normal.\\

-The following result is a key ingredient in the proof of Theorem \ref{Lang for large}.
+The following result shows that in the situation of Theorem \ref{non-Archimedean key} the Katzarkov-Zuo reduction is a birational model of the Shafarevich morphism.